 Watching live ESPN channels will still require a paid TV subscription, whether from cable, satellite, or a live TV streaming service.
 The app acts as a gatekeeper by requiring users to sign in with their TV provider account to enable live viewing.
 If you need help finding a streaming TV provider, take a look at our live TV streaming services guide.

-If you decide the service isn’t meeting your needs, you can cancel your subscription at any time, no strings attached.
+If you decide the service isn’t meeting your needs, you can cancel your subscription at any time, with no strings attached.

 What you get